-These aquifers exist at different depths throughout the earth's crust, but most of them are far too deep to be accessed safely and effectively.
+These aquifers exist at different depths throughout the earth's crust, but most are far too deep to be accessed safely and effectively.

 The level at which the water in these aquifers rests is known as the water table.
 The higher the water table, the easier it is to access.
-The lower the water table, the more difficult and more indicative of depletion.
+The lower the water table, the more difficult it is to access and the more indicative of depletion.

-There are many topographical, meteorological, geological, and human factors that affect the availability of water in these aquifers.
-Rocks have different permeability and porosity and therefore hold water at different capacities.
-The process of refilling the aquifers is known as recharging and can happen both naturally and artificially.
+Many topographical, meteorological, geological, and human factors affect water availability in these aquifers.
+Rocks have different permeability and porosity and therefore hold water at various capacities.
+Refilling the aquifers is known as recharging and can happen naturally and artificially.

 How Does the Natural Groundwater Recharging Process Work?

 Groundwater is recharged naturally by precipitation, ice, and snowmelt.
-Through the hydrologic cycle, nature goes through a unique process to resupply the earth's groundwater.
+Through the hydrologic cycle, nature uses a unique process to resupply the earth's groundwater.

 Groundwater recharge is impeded by human activity such as industrial development and paving.
-These activities result in the loss of topsoil permeability, and instead, increase the likelihood that the water remains on the surface.
-Using groundwater for agricultural activities such as irrigation lowers the water table as well.
+These activities result in the loss of topsoil permeability, increasing the likelihood that the water remains on the surface.
+Using groundwater for agricultural activities such as irrigation also lowers the water table.

-Protecting the natural groundwater recharging process is a good initiative to ensure groundwater sustainability since the volume of water pumped from aquifers should always be lower or equal to the volume recharged.
+Protecting the natural groundwater recharging process is an excellent initiative to ensure groundwater sustainability since water pumped from aquifers should always be lower or equal to the recharged volume.

 What is Groundwater Depletion?

 Groundwater depletion is simply the act of gathering or "depleting" the groundwater supply by pumping it to the surface.
 It becomes a serious concern when the rate at which groundwater is being depleted surpasses the rate at which it can be replenished.
-Because groundwater supply is difficult to measure, the amount of available water for any given region can be easily miscalculated.
-Overuse is unfortunately all too common.
+Because groundwater supply is difficult to measure, the available water for any given region can be easily miscalculated.
+Overuse is, unfortunately, all too common.

-Even though 70% of the earth's surface is covered in water, almost all of it is undrinkable salt water.
-Most of the freshwater that is consumable by humans exists as groundwater in aquifers beneath the surface.
-Because groundwater remains one of the primary sources of potable water on earth, protecting its supply is of vital importance.
+Even though 70% of the earth's surface is covered in water, almost all is undrinkable salt water.
+Most of the freshwater that humans consume exists as groundwater in aquifers beneath the surface.
+Because groundwater remains one of the primary sources of potable water on earth, protecting its supply is vital.

 Major Causes of Groundwater Depletion

-There is a finite amount of water that circulates through the earth's hydrologic cycle – continuously being evaporated, precipitated, soaked through the earth into groundwater, over and over again.
+A finite amount of water circulates through the earth's hydrologic cycle – continuously being evaporated, precipitated, and soaked through the soil into groundwater, over and over again.
 In theory, because of this continuous cycle, the earth needn't worry about the amount of available water since it will always be returned at some point.
-Issues arise when this hydrologic cycle is disrupted as we'll see with the following reasons given.
+Issues arise when this hydrologic cycle is disrupted, as we'll see with the following reasons given.

 The primary cause of groundwater depletion is the excessive and continuous pumping of underground water reserves.
 Groundwater is naturally recharged by the hydrologic cycle as rain seeps through the soil, "recharging" the groundwater.
-But when the water is depleted at a rate that is faster than it can be recharged naturally it is considered, "water-stressed."
-The world pumps about 30 billion gallons of water per day (Barlow and Clarke, 2005).
+But when the water is depleted faster than it can be recharged naturally, it is considered "water-stressed."
+The world pumps about 30 billion gallons of water daily (Barlow and Clarke, 2005).

 Excessive Dam Building

-While dams certainly are helpful in providing water and energy to a specific region, having too many dams can disrupt the hydrologic cycle by preventing water from flowing to areas where it would otherwise naturally reach.
-This leads to the withholding of water and nutrients to certain areas, creating deserts, eroded soil, and unreplenished groundwater.
+While dams help provide water and energy to a specific region, too many dams can disrupt the hydrologic cycle by preventing water from flowing to areas where it would otherwise naturally reach.
+This leads to withholding water and nutrients to certain areas, creating deserts, eroded soil, and unreplenished groundwater.